General Information

 Excused Early Dismissal

 If your child must be excused early please notify your child’s teacher and school office prior to dismissal.
 Messages should be called in to the school office at least one hour prior to dismissal.
 When picking up or returning your child during the school day, you must sign your child in or out at the school office.
-Under no circumstances will a child be allowed to leave school with another person without prior permission from the child’s parent/caregiver.
+Under no circumstances will a child be allowed to leave school with another person without prior permission from the child’s parent/guardian/caretaker.

 Athletic Events